lamhq/tech-notes/devops/aws/2-compute/1-ec2/6-ami.md

 Instance store volumes are sometimes called ephemeral storage.

-Instance store volumes cannot be stopped.
+EC2 instances with Instance store volumes cannot be stopped.
 If the underlying host fails, you will lose your data.
 You can, however, reboot the instance without losing your data.

 If you delete the instance, you will lose the instance store volume.
+With EBS volumes, you can keep the root device volume.